The naming of petroleum wells must conform to the following convention (as agreed by APPEA and Geoscience Australia (formerly BMR) in 1996):

 Naming of Wells

-Under the Petroleum and Geothermal Energy Act 2000, the Department of State Development will not approve a well name if that name had already been used (drilled) in Australia.
+Under the Petroleum and Geothermal Energy Act 2000, the Department for Energy and Mining will not approve a well name if that name had already been used (drilled) in Australia.

-*The onus is on the operator to check well names prior to sending in the well proposal to the Department of State Development.
+*The onus is on the operator to check well names prior to sending in the well proposal to the Department for Energy and Mining.
 The well name must be phonetically different to any previously used name.